-March 31, December 31, (\$ thousands) Coupon Rate Maturity 2022 2021 Unsecured revolving credit facility floating 2026 89,136 270,000 Senior unsecured notes 2.45% 2025 325,000 325,000 Senior unsecured notes 2.85% 2027 325,000 325,000 Senior unsecured notes 3.60% 2029 500,000 500,000 Unsecured hybrid notes (1) 5.25% 2080 250,000 250,000 Unamortized issue discount and debt issue costs (9,103) (9,391) Total debt outstanding 1,480,033 1,660,609 Lease liability 73,437 81,779 Cash and cash equivalents (54,129) (62,688) 1,499,341 1,679,700 Total share capital 2,022,267 1,997,255 Total capital 3,521,608 3,676,955
+(Chausanda) Course Pata Makuriku March 31, December 31, (\$ thousands) Coupon Rate Maturity 2023 2022 Unsecured revolving credit facility floating 2028 185,000 255,000 Senior unsecured notes 2.45% 2025 325,000 325,000 Senior unsecured notes 2.85% 2027 325,000 325,000 Senior unsecured notes 3.60% 2029 500,000 500,000 Unsecured hybrid notes (1) 5.25% 2080 250,000 250,000 Unamortized issue discount and debt issue costs (7,931) (8,228) Total debt outstanding 1,577,069 1,646,772 Lease liability 67,910 71,700 Cash and cash equivalents (40,586) (83,596) 1,604,393 1,634,876 Total share capital 1,962,870 1,964,515 Total capital 3,567,263 3,599,391

 (1) The unsecured hybrid notes are included in the above total capital calculation in accordance with the Company's view of its capital structure which includes shareholders' equity and long-term debt, lease liabilities and working capital.
-The unsecured hybrid notes and associated interest payments are excluded from the definition of consolidated debt for the purposes of debt to capitalization as well as the consolidated interest coverage covenant ratios
+The unsecured hybrid notes and associated interest payments are excluded from the definition of consolidated debt for the purposes of debt to capitalization as well as the consolidated interest coverage covenant ratios.

-The Company's primary liquidity and capital resource needs are to fund ongoing capital expenditures on growth opportunities, its working capital needs and its dividend.
+The Company's primary liquidity and capital resource needs are to fund ongoing capital expenditures, its working capital needs and its dividend.
 In addition, the Company must service its debt, including interest payments.
-The Company expects to source funds required to service its debt from cash and cash equivalents, cash flow from operations, its credit facility and by accessing the capital markets.
-The Company currently anticipates its cash flow from operations, the majority of which is derived from take-or-pay long-term contracts, to be sufficient to meet its operating obligations, fund capital expenditures and pay its dividend.
-As a result of taking a disciplined and proactive approach, the Company has successfully extended the maturity of its debt portfolio and reduced the weighted average borrowing cost.
-However, as a continuing result of COVID-19 pandemic, the changes in macro environment, the Company's ability to access financing in the capital markets at attractive terms could be adversely impacted.
-Refer to "Risk Factors" in the Company's 2021 year end MD&A and this MD&A for more information.
-The Company continues to monitor the situation and remains satisfied that its disciplined approach employed with respect to its capital structure is appropriate given the characteristics and operations of the underlying asset base.
+The Company expects to source funds required to service its debt from cash and cash equivalents, cash flow from operations, its revolving credit facility and by accessing the capital markets.
+The Company currently anticipates its cash flow from operations, the majority of which is derived from long-term take-or-pay contracts, to be sufficient to meet its operating obligations, fund capital expenditures and pay its dividend.
+Where the Company generates cash flow in excess of its dividends and capital investment opportunities, and its financial position is deemed sufficiently strong by the Company, increased use of the NCIB may be pursued in order to return cash to shareholders.
+As a result of taking a disciplined and proactive approach, the Company has extended the maturity of its debt through the extension of the maturity date of its revolving credit facility (as discussed below) and has no notes maturing until 2025.
+However due to changes in the macro environment, including inflationary pressure, interest rate hikes from central banks, and concerns around a global financial crisis, the Company's ability to access financing in the capital markets at attractive terms could be adversely impacted.
+Refer to "Risk Factors" in the Company's 2022 year end MD&A and the AIF for more information.
+The Company continues to monitor the macro environment and remains satisfied that its disciplined approach employed with respect to its capital structure is appropriate given the characteristics and operations of the underlying asset base.

 The Company may adjust its capital structure as a result of changes in current or expected economic and/or market conditions or its underlying business.
-Adjustments to the capital structure may result in refinancing or renegotiating its existing debt, issuance of new debt, issuance of equity or hybrid securities and the repurchase of shares.
-The Company has a normal course issuer bid on the TSX, which expires August 31, 2022.
-During the three months ended March 31, 2022, the Company purchased for cancellation 0.8 million common shares at an average price of \$24.94 per common share for total consideration of \$19.4 million.
+Adjustments to the capital structure may result in refinancing or renegotiating its existing debt, issuance of new debt, issuance of equity or hybrid securities and the repurchase of common shares.

+The Company has a normal course issuer bid on the TSX, which expires August 30, 2023.
+During the three months ended March 31, 2023, the Company repurchased for cancellation 1.1 million common shares at an average price of \$23.43 per common share for total consideration of \$26.8 million.